The Setup of 2014

 Background and utilities

 Dropbox, Backblaze and Arq for backups.
 1Password for password management.
 Alfred for quickly launching or finding stuff.
 Caffeine for keeping my Mac awake.
 DaisyDisk for hard drive space management.
 Divvy for window management.
 Email Backup Pro does what it says on the tin.
 Bartender for organising the taskbar.
 Fantastical for adding to my calendar. f.lux for the sake of my eyes.
 FruitJuice for keeping my battery healthy. iStat Menus for spying on my computer.
 Hazel for automatically moving and renaming files.
 KeyRemap4MacBook for making my keyboard more Mac friendly.
 TextExpander for simplifying the commonly typed stuff.
 Time Out to remind me to get up and out of my seat every now and again.
-TotalFinder mostly for putting folders above files in Finder.
+TotalFinder mostly for listing folders above files in Finder.
 WhatPulse for key and mouse click tracking.
 Yoink for making drag and drop easier.
-Mountain for quickly ejecting external hard drives.

 What would be your dream setup?